GoogleChrome/developer.chrome.com/site/en/docs/puppeteer/ssr/index.md

 #### A perfect use case for the new Server-Timing API {: #servertiming }

-The [Server-Timing](https://w3c.github.io/server-timing/) API allows you to communicate server performance metrics (such as request/response times and db lookups) back to the browser.
+The [Server-Timing](https://w3c.github.io/server-timing/) API allows you to communicate server performance metrics (such as request/response times and database lookups) back to the browser.
 Client code can use this information to track overall performance of a web app.